 Where to Eat in Disneyland

 Disneyland has a lot of very mediocre food, but there are some amazing hidden gems to eat inside the park.
 Be prepared to spend quite a lot for food.
 Nothing is cheap inside Disneyland.
+Read up on these great Disneyland snacks and desserts before you go.

 Consider placing a mobile order for your snack or dinner through the Disneyland app.
 Choose the locations you want to order from and pay directly through the app.
 Then wait for your appointed time to pick it up.
+It really is the way to go.
+It’s so convenient and there is very little waiting.

 Fun Foods to Eat in Disneyland